 III.D.4.
 FEES COMPUTATION

 Fees are to be paid within 30 days after the meet.
-The requirements for paying fees are in the Rules for Competition and a form for computing them (A meet fees computation form) is provided by the Orienteering USA Office.
-Your "A" meet fees (payable to Orienteering USA) and computation form should be sent to the Executive Director at the Federation office.
+The requirements for paying fees are in the Rules for Competition and a form for computing them (National Meet fees computation form) is provided by the Orienteering USA Office.
+Your National Meet fees (payable to Orienteering USA) and computation form should be sent to the Director of Membership and Accounting, PO Box 1444, Forest Park, GA 30298.

 Course planning requirements are in the Rules for Orienteering Competition.
 The Rules can be found on the Orienteering USA web site and should be available to the course setter.
-For course planning, your club should choose someone who has had experience competing at sanctioned A-meets and has had experience in planning courses at local, regional or national meets.
-He should have access to one or more books on course planning.
+For course planning, your club should choose someone who has had experience competing at sanctioned national meets and has had experience in planning courses at local, regional or national meets.
+He/she should have access to one or more books on course planning.